Skip to content

 • Required scopes for Git repository access: read_api and read_repository

-• Use api instead of read_api if you plan to use GitLab CI features such as re-running jobs or creating new pipelines
+• Use api instead of read_api if you plan to clone build templates into new repositories, use GitLab CI features such as re-running jobs, or create new pipelines

 • Required role: Developer or higher for both Git and CI integrations